-If your PCP recommends you have services with an out-of-network provider, he or she will submit a prior authorization request to the Health Services Division at Dean Health Plan and they will determine if the requested service is covered at the in-network benefit level.
-It is your responsibility to be sure that prior authorization is obtained and the services are approved by the plan to be eligible for coverage at in-network rates.
-Generally this will only occur when the care needed cannot be obtained through in-network providers.
-If you receive services from an out-of-network doctor, hospital, or other health care provider without getting approval from our plan, we will cover the service under the out-of-network benefit where your share of the costs for your covered services will be higher.
+If your PCP recommends you have services with an out-of-network provider, he or she will submit a prior authorization request to the Health Services Division at Dean Health Plan and they will determine if the requested service is covered.
+It is your responsibility to be sure that prior authorization is obtained and the services are approved by the plan to be eligible for coverage.

+If you receive services from a non-plan doctor, hospital, or other health care provider without getting approval from our plan, we will not cover the service.